 Immigration, Asylum and Trafficking

-Immigration is always a hot topic that causes debates, Trump and his wall, the Syrian crisis, one of the reasons people voted for Brexit.
+Immigration is always a hot topic that causes debates.
 Immigration and asylum are always appearing in the news and in politics.

 Immigration is when someone comes to live in another country permanently.
 There can be many reasons for this – study, work, family, social etc.